fallen-icarus/cardano-loans/architectural-decisions/002-proxy-script.md

 One option is to disallow the lender's address from being a script address of any kind.
 However, this is extremely undesirable since it would dramatically limit the usecases for the protocol.
-Lenders to be able to use scripts for the lender address because it would be easier for business to use the protocol.
-For example, a business may want to use a multisig to manage the revenue from the loans it makes.
-Other businesses may want more arbitrary logic.
+Lenders should be able to use scripts for the lender address because it would be easier for businesses to use the protocol.
+For example, a business may need to use a multisig to manage the revenue from the loans it makes for compliance reasons.
+Other businesses may require more arbitrary logic.
 These businesses may wind up being a huge soure of liquidity for the protocol so script based lender addresses should be a priority.

 Another option is to have an extra field in the loan's datum that specifies the datum borrowers must attach to payment outputs.
 This is effectively a datum within a datum.
 This has its own major